-- Hybrid Materials Design (HyMaD): Prof. dr. Dirk Vanderzande, dr. Laurence Lutsen.
+Hybrid Materials Design (HyMaD): Prof. dr. Dirk Vanderzande and dr. Laurence Lutsen.

 The group focuses on the design and synthesis of organic-inorganic hybrid materials with specific electro- optical properties and their application in the fields of solar cells, LEDs and detectors.
 Particular attention is paid to supramolecular interactions that result in the formation of nano-structured hybrid material systems that exhibit functionality in both the organic and inorganic components.

 The main activity is the study of environmentally friendly, chemical methods for the synthesis of high-tech, nanostructured inorganic materials.
-Solution based synthesis routes, including aqueous and non-aqueous sol(ution)-gel methods, hydro/solvothermal routes, combustion synthesis, co-precipitation, thermal decomposition synthesis etc. are created for the preparation of functional inorganic nanomaterials.
-In the past two decades, their properties have ranged from superconducting, ferroelectric, piezoelectric, conductive and dielectric metal oxide powders and thin films, strategically important for future developments in nanoelectronics such as memories and sensors, besides solar cells.
-Most recently, main focus lies on oxide, metallic, polyanionic and sulfide materials for energy storage in batteries, energy efficiency as well as power to X. The applications include lithium ion, sodium ion and lithium sulphur batteries, thermochromic windows as well as CO2 reduction and hydrogen generation.
+Solution based synthesis routes, including aqueous and non-aqueous sol(ution)-gel methods, hydro/solvothermal routes, combustion synthesis, co-precipitation, thermal decomposition synthesis, etc. are created for the preparation of functional inorganic nanomaterials.

-- Biomolecule Design Group (BDG): Prof. dr. Wanda Guedens, Prof. dr. Peter Adriaensens, dr. Geert-Jan Graulus.
+Biomolecule Design Group (BDG): Prof. dr. Geert-Jan Graulus, Prof. dr. Peter Adriaensens, and Prof. dr. Wanda Guedens.

 The key competence of the group relates to the development of in vitro/vivo methods for a unique and site-specific functionalization of proteins.
 On the one hand, the research is focussed on the bioorthogonal and uniform conjugation of nanobodies to various constructs that pave the way towards improved biosensor, bioimaging and controlled drug release applications.
 On the other hand, biomimetic structural proteins are designed to enable the effective transplantation of (stem) cells in tissue engineering applications.

-- Analytical and Circular Chemistry (ACC): Prof. dr. Wouter Marchal, Prof. dr. Dries Vandamme, Prof. dr. Peter Adriaensens, dr. Pieter Samyn.
+Analytical and Circular Chemistry (ACC): Prof. dr. Wouter Marchal, Prof. dr. Dries Vandamme, Prof. dr. Peter Adriaensens, and dr. Annelies Sels.